portrait

 I hope you can see now why I’ve waited to tackle function calls until part 6 of the series – they are one of the more complex areas of Truffle, mainly because optimizing function calls is such a critical part of writing a high-performance language implementation.

-As usual, all of the code in the article is available on GitHub.
+As usual, all code from the article is available on GitHub.

 This article is part of a tutorial on GraalVM's Truffle language implementation framework.